 Ever been in a meeting where the energy feels totally off?
 Brainstorming can often feel like trying to force creativity in a sterile, uninspiring environment.
 Not every session is going to feel like a lightning bolt of ideas, and that’s okay.
 Sometimes, it’s better to let creativity flow naturally rather than trying to wrangle it into a meeting room.

 The Fix: Mix up your environment.
 Take your brainstorming session outside, get coffee, or even turn it into a casual chat while playing ping pong (yes, really).
-Sometimes, creativity happens when you least expect it.
+Changing the environment can unlock fresh thinking and spark new creative branding ideas.

 5. It Lacks Structure